 Shopping the sales is a great tool.
 Look for produce that is on sale, and pair with the meats that are on sale as well.
 When you go this route, it really opens you up for maximum savings.
 Instead of paying $10 for the ingredients, you might pay $5 or less.
 This is a great way to maximize your meals without going over budget.
 Plus if the meat is on a good sale like a buy one get one free, stock up if you can.
 This will help cut down the cost of future meals.

-Look at fruits and vegetables, when you are cooking them in a dish, frozen can sometimes be just as good if not better than fresh.
+Look at fruits and vegetables; frozen can sometimes be just as good if not better than fresh when you are cooking them in a dish.
 When I make cheesy tuna casserole and shepherd’s pie, I use frozen vegetables for both.
 It helps cut down the savings tremendously compared to buying fresh produce.
-It doesn’t change the flavor of the dish, and everyone loves the meals.
+It doesn’t change the dish’s flavor, and everyone loves the meals.

 Shop Your Pantry